What are home buyers thinking?

 How to get into a buyer’s head and make your house stand out.

-Buyers not only care what is for sale, but they are also pretty much obsessed with what ELSE is for sale.
-They are so worried about missing out on the perfect house at the perfect price, that even after they buy they keep shopping.
+Buyers don’t just care what’s for sale.
+They are pretty much obsessed with what ELSE is for sale.
+They are so worried about missing out on the perfect house at the perfect price that even after they buy, they keep on shopping.

-This is one reason it is critical that you also know what else is for sale.
-What is your competition?
+Therefore, it’s critical that you also know what else is for sale.
+What’s your competition?
 How fast and for how much your house sells depends heavily on what else is for sale around you and how you stack up to your competition.
 You are not selling in a vacuum.

 Sellers and agents, during the pre-listing phase, put so much emphasis on “comps.”
 A comp is industry talk for a home like yours that has recently sold.
-So-called “comparables” allegedly serve to establish the value of similar homes in the area.
-The main purpose of a comp is to justify a price that is already set.
+So-called “comparables” allegedly serve to help establish the value of similar homes in the area.
+The main purpose of using comps is to justify a price that is already set.
 While that’s great for the bank, it does nothing for you, the seller.

-A handful of savvy buyers may know and understand the recent sales history of a particular area and price range, but ultimately, those buyers are going to make an emotional decision and then use comps to justify that decision.
+A handful of savvy buyers may know and understand the recent sales history of a particular area and price range, but ultimately, those buyers are going to decide on feelings and then use comps to justify that decision.
 Think back through all your major (and most minor) decisions, and you’ll discover another of our many office laws:

-The more seriously you gather information as a buyer, the more successful you will be as a seller.
+The more thoroughly you gather information as a buyer, the more successful you will be as a seller.

 If you are head and shoulders above your competition, you will get the holy grail-multiple offers- and you will get it right now.
 Not in a month, but right now.

 I don’t care how dead the market is or how hot the market is.
 The tide raises and lowers all boats.
-You are never going to escape the fact that “what else” is for sale is always going to be the driving factor behind your level of success selling your home.
+You are never going to escape the fact that “what else” is for sale will always be the driving factor behind your level of success in selling your home.

-I say all that to say this – stop trying to sell the house with the flyer.
+I say all that to say this – stop trying to sell the house with a flyer or a web page.
 Your opinion of your house and your asking price does not matter.
-Bad feedback and weeks with no activity are only signs that you have underestimated your competition.
+Bad feedback, no feedback, and weeks with no activity are only signs that you have underestimated your competition.
 Most sellers get mad and try to blame their agent or the idiot buyers.